jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ## 13) Learn the power of pronouns, synonyms, and implication

-When other writers ask me improve their writing, this is the one step that can often make all the difference.
+When others ask me improve their writing, this is the one step that can often make all the difference.
 It will take good prose to great, and does not take much effort at all.

 The use of pronouns can help you avoid something known as "word fatigue".